 I do my best to leverage my expertise and experience to help people achieve and maintain health, particularly as it relates to endocrine/metabolic disorders.
 In order to accomplish this, I work with each of my patients to create a plan for evaluation (if needed) and treatment.
 I consider it a privilege to do what I do and to have people entrust their endocrine care to me.
 My goal is always to have a thoughtful dialogue and personalize each individual’s care to achieve their personal wellness goals.

 I love being outdoors – cycling, skiing, running, and hiking.
-Other things I spend my time on: books, food, travel, and music.
+I am an avid reader, and I enjoy everything related to food, travel, and music.

 Qualifications and experience

 - Endocrine System (Hormones), Endocrine System (Hormones) - Adult Type 1 Diabetes, Endocrine System (Hormones) - Adult Type 2 Diabetes, Endocrine System (Hormones) - Thyroid Disease, Endocrinology, Diabetes and Metabolism, Food, Nutrition and Metabolism, Food, Nutrition and Metabolism - Nutrition, Food, Nutrition and Metabolism - Obesity, Food, Nutrition and Metabolism - Weight Loss and Dieting, Heart and Circulation, Heart and Circulation - Heart Diseases - Prevention, Internal Medicine, Wellness and Prevention, Wellness and Prevention - Exercise and Physical Fitness

 University of Colorado (2003)

 University of Rochester School of Medicine and Dentistry (1996)